-- 1. After-school Teacher Detention Teachers may use 10th period detention in their classrooms to counselstudents concerning proper school behavior. - 2.
+- 1. After-school Teacher Detention Teachers may use 10th period detention in their classrooms to counsel students concerning proper school behavior. - 2.
 Detention Principals and the superintendent may use after school detention as a penalty for student misconduct in situations where removal from the classroom or suspension would be inappropriate.
-If a student does not attend their detention without a plausible excuse, the detention will be doubled. - 3.
+If a student does not attend their detention without a plausible excuse, the detention may be doubled, or a different suitable consequence may be assigned. - 3.
 Suspension from transportation If a student does not conduct himself/ herself properly on a bus, the bus driver is expected to bring such misconduct to the building principal's attention.
 Students who become a serious disciplinary problem may have their riding privileges suspended by the building principal or the superintendent or their designees.
 In such cases, the student's parent will become responsible for seeing that his or her child gets to and from school safely.
 Should the suspension from transportation amount to suspension from attendance, the district will make appropriate arrangements to provide for the student's education.